aspose-cells/Aspose.Cells-API-References/english/java/com.aspose.cells/workbookdesigner/_index.md

 ```

 Returns a collection of smart markers in a spreadsheet.

+**Remarks**

 A string array is created on every call.
 The array is sorted and duplicated values are removed.

 **Returns:**
 java.lang.String[] - A collection of smart markers